Louis I, Prince of Anhalt-Köthen: Life

 After the death of his father in 1586, Louis inherited the principality of Anhalt jointly with his half- and full brothers.
 The youngest of all the sons of Joachim Ernest who survived to adulthood, he grew up in Dessau at the court of his older brother and guardian, John George I.

 From 1596 to 1597 the seventeen-year-old Louis made a Grand Tour of Europe by traveling to Great Britain, France, and the Netherlands.
 By the beginning of 1598 he was in Switzerland, then visited Austria, Hungary, and Italy, where he remained until 1602.
 During a stay in Florence, Louis was accepted (with the assistance of his Italian tutor Bastiano de' Rossi) as the first German member of the Accademia della Crusca, in which he was known by the name "L'Acceso."

 In 1603 a formal division of the principality of Anhalt was agreed upon by the surviving co-rulers.
 Louis received Köthen, where he took up his principal residence.

 Militarily and politically Louis remained cautious, preferring to promote agriculture vigorously.
 He built his new Schloss (official residence) in Italian style and had his court adopt Italian manners.
 With his financial support, a major educational initiative was launched in Köthen in 1619 under the auspices of Wolfgang Ratke.
 Problems with the local clergy led to Ratke's imprisonment for eight months, and Louis left this project incomplete.

 On the occasion of the funeral of his sister Dorothea Maria, Duchess of Saxe-Weimar, on 24 August 1617, the seneschal Kaspar von Teutleben proposed the establishment of a society on the model of the Accademia della Crusca.
 The creation of the Fruitbearing Society was decided upon and Louis was appointed its first leader, a post he held until his death.
 As a member, was known as Der Nährende (the nourisher) and used the Latin motto "Vita mihi Christ, morse lucrum."

 During the Thirty Years' War, King Gustavus Adolphus of Sweden transferred the governorship of the Dioceses of Magdeburg and Halberstadt to Louis.
 This provoked the anger of Count Axel Oxenstierna, who desired that post.
 This was also a source of tension in the Fruitbearing Society, because Oxenstierna was a member.

 Marriages and Issue

-In Rheda on 31 October 1606 Louis married Amöena Amalie (born Bentheim, 19 March 1586 – d.
+In Rheda on 31 October 1606 Louis married Countess Amöena Amalie of Bentheim-Steinfurt, 19 March 1586 – d.
 Oldenburg, 8 September 1625), daughter of Arnold III, Count of Bentheim-Steinfurt-Tecklenburg-Limburg, and younger sister of Anna, the wife of Prince Christian I of Anhalt-Bernburg, Louis's older brother.
 They had two children: